 - A. Building Location.
-An enhanced right-of-way buffer will be required where off-street parking areas abut a public right-of-way and exceed one (1) double row of parking (where two (2) parking rows are bisected by a drive aisle).
-The buffer shall meet the following minimum requirements - 1) The buffer width shall be a minimum of twenty feet (20') in width. - 2) Plantings shall include a minimum of (6) trees per one hundred lineal feet (100') (including canopy and understory trees) with a double staggered hedgerow at 36" and maintained at 60". - 3) Buffer shall include an undulating berm with a maximum slope of 3:1 a minimum average height of two feet (2') shall be constructed. - B. Interconnections.
-Developments subject to this chapter are required to provide vehicular and nonvehicular interconnections to the adjacent property, regardless of existing or proposed land use, unless it can be demonstrated the adjoining use is incompatible or other site conditions exist, such as environmentally sensitive lands, stormwater areas, or other conditions would preclude such interconnection.
-In such cases, the Director shall require the conveyance of a cross-access easement to allow for future connectivity if conditions change. - C. Drive Thru/Drive Up Establishments.
+An enhanced right-of-way buffer will be required where off-street parking areas abut a public right-of-way and exceed one (1) double row of parking.
+The buffer shall meet the following minimum requirements - 1) The buffer width shall be a minimum of twenty feet (20') in width. - 2) Plantings shall include a minimum of (6) trees per one hundred lineal feet (100') with a double staggered row. - 3) Buffer shall include an undulating berm with a maximum slope of 3:1 a minimum average height of two feet (2') shall be constructed. - B. Interconnections.
+Developments subject to this chapter are required to provide vehicular and pedestrian interconnections to the adjacent property, regardless of existing or proposed land use, unless it can be demonstrated the adjoining use is incompatible or other site conditions exist, such as environmentally sensitive lands, stormwater areas, or other conditions would preclude such interconnection.
+In such cases, the Director shall require the conveyance of a cross-access easement.

+- C. Drive Thru/Drive Up Establishments.
 All drive-thru facilities (including pick up window(s), call boxes, menu boards, queuing lanes, and similar), regardless of principal use, shall be secondary in emphasis and priority to any other access and circulation functions.
 Such facilities shall be located on the rear and interior side of the building in order to block visibility from public rights-of-way through decorative screening, such as landscaped walls or panels, pergolas, trellises, lattice work or similar.
 In no case shall drive-thru facilities be located on street-facing facades of corner lots.

-Drive-thru lanes shall avoid potential pedestrian/vehicle conflict.
+- 1) Drive-thru lanes shall not interrupt direct pedestrian access and avoid potential pedestrian/vehicle conflict.
+Each drive-through facility shall provide a walk-up service option, as well as drive-in.
 Pedestrian access cannot be routed through drive-thru lanes, unless a clearly marked and elevated pedestrian crosswalk is provided through the drive-thru lane(s) for safety purposes. - D. Overhead Doors.
 Roll-down overhead or garage doors associated with automobile service stations or similar uses, in addition to service doors, dumpsters and/or loading docks shall not be located on the primary facades.